hypo69/hypo/pytest/gemini - set 3/en/src/goog/spreadsheet/reach_spreadsheet.rst

 2. **Fixtures:** A `spreadsheet_instance` fixture is created to simplify test setup.
 It also ensures the credentials are properly handled and avoid side effects.
 3. **Clearer Test Names:** Test function names are more descriptive (e.g., `test_create_spreadsheet`).
 4. **Exception Handling:** Includes `pytest.raises` to test the exception handling of `SpreadsheetNotSetError` and `SheetNotSetError`.
 5. **Parameterization:** Uses `pytest.mark.parametrize` to run tests with multiple inputs for better coverage.
-The `email` parameter now demonstrates the use of test parameters.
+The `email` parameter now demonStartes the use of test parameters.
 6. **Data Validation:** Added assertions to check that the expected attributes are set after creating or sharing a spreadsheet.